MasterHiei/Calendar-Management-System/README.md

 + Developing for T.M.H.I

 # Demo version
-+ This application is still in development phase but you can use this [Demo](https://tmhi-demo.herokuapp.com/) to preview
++ This application is still in development phase but you can preview it by this [Demo](https://tmhi-demo.herokuapp.com/)
 + Account: test1234
 + Password: aaaaaa